Ford Explorer: 2018 and 2019 updates

 For 2018, the fifth-generation Ford Explorer received a front fascia update including new front LED fog lights (not available on the base model Explorer) and a new grille design.
 Also added was an optional Ford Safe and Smart Package (standard on Platinum models), which gives customers several of Ford's safety features, and the Explorer Sport and Platinum received new quad-exhaust tips.

+Moreover, the optional 9-speaker premium audio system previously available on the XLT trim was discontinued and replaced with an optional 7-speaker system.
+In addition, the in-dash CD player was no longer standard equipment for base and XLT trims.
+It became optional as part of the XLT Technology Feature Bundle but remained standard on the Limited, Sport, and Platinum trims.

 In 2019, the Explorer received one last update before it would be completely redesigned for the sixth-generation Explorer.
-Explorer XLT models received an optional XLT Desert Copper Package, priced at an additional US$1,840.
+Explorer XLT models were no longer offered with leather seating surfaces; they were replaced by Ford's "ActiveX" synthetic leather seating surfaces.
+An XLT Desert Copper Package was also offered, priced at an additional US$1,840.
 The package included an ebony interior with copper inserts, chrome mirror caps, and 20” Polished Aluminum wheels.
 Explorer Limited models also received an optional Limited Luxury Package, priced at an additional $1,905.
 The package included upgraded premium leather seats with unique stitching, premium leather wrapped steering wheel and door inserts, multi-contour with massage capability driver and passenger front seats, inflatable passenger seat belts, chrome mirror caps, and 20” aluminum wheels.
 These Explorer packages were introduced to celebrate Ford's new record SUV sales at the State Fair of Texas where two Ford Expedition packages (Expedition Stealth Edition and Texas Edition) were also revealed alongside the Explorer.